AviatrixSystems/Docs/HowTos/AdminUsers_LDAP.rst

 Considerations
 ---------------

-* LDAP authentication requires local user accounts be created on the Controller.
+* LDAP authentication requires that local user accounts be created on the Controller.
 The username configured in the `Account Users` must match the username in LDAP/AD.

 * Once enabled, local user accounts will no longer be active.
 That is, if there is a user created in the Controller that does not match a user in LDAP, they will no longer be able to login to the Controller.